AgatheSenellart/MultiVae/README.md

 See https://multivae.readthedocs.io

-Several examples are provided in `examples/` - and a Getting Started notebook in `examples/tutorial_notebooks`.
+Several examples are provided in `examples/` - as well as tutorial notebooks on how to use the main features of MultiVae(training, metrics, samplers) in the folder `examples/tutorial_notebooks`.
+As an introduction to the package, see the `getting_started.ipynb` notebook.

 # Table of Contents